Open Enrollment Periods

 Special Enrollment Periods

 Individuals who experience certain qualifying events, such as marriage, moving, or the birth of a child may be eligible for a special enrollment period, which gives them a right to sign up for a plan outside of the open enrollment period.
-In general, individuals have 60 days from the date of the qualifying event to enroll into coverage.
+In general, individuals have 60 days from the date of the qualifying event to enroll into coverage (although there may be extensions for exceptional circumstances).
 Some individuals will need to verify their eligibility for a special enrollment period by submitting documentation of their qualifying event before they can enroll.
 This process, referred to as the special enrollment period pre-enrollment verification (SEPV) process, applies to the following qualifying events: loss of minimum essential coverage; permanent move; marriage; gaining or becoming a dependent through adoption, foster care or a court order; and Medicaid/CHIP denials (including pregnancy-related coverage through CHIP if coverage was tied to the unborn child).
 Individuals will have 30 days to submit the verifying documentation under the SEPV process.

 In general, enrollees with existing marketplace coverage eligible for a special enrollment period can only change plans within the same metal level as his or her current plan.
 However, there are some exceptions to this:

-- This does not apply to those who are newly eligible or ineligible for financial assistance; these enrollees can change into a silver level plan.
+- Starting in 2022, this does not apply to those who are newly eligible or ineligible for cost sharing reductions; these enrollees can change into a silver level plan.

 - If there are no other plans within the same metal level, enrollees can enroll in an adjacent metal level plan.

 - For enrollees that gain a dependent or get married, enrollees can add the dependent or spouse to their current marketplace plan or the dependent can enroll in a separate marketplace plan.